Administrative Policy Development

 Prior Community Comments:

-The Policy on Tuition, Fees, and Charges (01.019.1) was approved by the URI Board of Trustees on November 9, 2025, with an effective date of January 1, 2026.
-The draft policy was posted for community comment from September 24 through October 7, 2025.
+The Policy on Remote Work (02.116.3) was approved and became effective March 18, 2026.
+A draft version of this policy was posted for community comment from October 15-29, 2025.
 Submitted comments and responses to those comments are posted here.